SafePTR: Token-Level Jailbreak Defense in Multimodal LLMs via Prune-then-Restore Mechanism: Experiments

 \subsection{Experimental Details}

-\textbf{Implementation Details.} Following Immune~\cite{ghosal2024immune}, we implement the proposed SafePTR using Hugging Face Transformers library.
+\textbf{Implementation Details.} Following Immune~\citep{ghosal2024immune}, we implement the proposed SafePTR using Hugging Face Transformers library.
 The LLaVA1.5-7B results are based on version 1.2.2 from the official benchmark repository.
 We set the number of tokens sampled k = 10\%.
 For LLaVA-1.5-7B, DeepSeek-VL2, and MiniGPT-4-7B, harmful tokens are pruned in layers $[7,9)$, $[4,6)$, $[7, 9)$.
+We repeat the experiments five times for each metric with different random seeds.
 All experiments are conducted on four RTX3090 GPUs.

 \textbf{Baseline and Comparable Methods.} We evaluate SafePTR on three state-of-the-art open-source MLLMs: LLaVA-1.5-7B~\citep{liu2023visualllava}, MiniGPT-4-7B~\citep{zhu2023minigpt4}, and DeepSeek-VL2-Tiny~\citep{lu2024deepseek}.
 Comparisons are made against recent jailbreak defense methods, Immune~\citep{wang2024immune}, Adashield~\citep{wang2024adashield}, ECSO~\citep{gou2024eyesECSO}, CoCA~\citep{gao2024coca}, and FigStep~\citep{gong2023figstep}, under a unified test set and consistent metrics.